SHOWREEL 2025 | COMING SOON

 HOLLY BLACK

-Holly is a visual artist and filmmaker, producing narrative short ‘Black Cherry’ (2017), Jazbaa - Bristol Indian Cultural Festival (2017) & We the Curious Big Screen, Bristol with BAME collective Cables & Cameras (2017).
+Holly is a moving image artist and documentary filmmaker.
 Holly studied Human Rights (MA), Cultural Studies (BA Hons), Art (Foundation Diploma) for which she won ‘Best Experimental Film’ in the BBC Student Film Festival for ‘Journey 2’ (2004).
 Holly understands and respects the power of storytelling through a visual medium and considers documentary as one of the most powerful tools we possess in the current sociological climate - not just as a tool to transmit information but as something that can help unlock parts of ourselves in both the comfort of familiarity and the edges of possibility not yet considered.
-Holly uses she/her pronouns.
+Holly uses she/they pronouns.

 Homegrown Shorts at Curzon Cinema, Clevedon | Sile na gig (2023) | Screening for local short films in March 2024.